-A digital system operating at a frequency of 600 kHz was used for sidescan sonar acquisition.
-The sidescan towfish was deployed from the starboard side of the vessel and positioned within a depth range of 0.5 to 3 meters below the water surface, depending on water depth.

-Sidescan sonar data were collected with an across-track swath width of 40 m.
-In shallow water, adjacent tracklines were overlapped to provide for 100% seafloor coverage.
+A digital interferometric sidescan sonar system operating at a frequency of 468 kHz was used for sidescan sonar acquisition.
+The sidescan sonar data were collected with an across-track swath width of 35 m.
+Tracklines were overlapped to provide for 100 percent seafloor coverage within the survey area.